syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Views.md

 ## Work Week

-Workweek view displays the working days of the week (count of 5 days) and its associated appointments.
+Work week view displays the working days of the week (count of 5 days) and its associated appointments.
 It is also possible to customize the days to be displayed in the work week view using `WorkWeek` API which accepts the string array such as ["Monday", "Tuesday", "Wednesday", "Thursday" and "Friday"].
 By default, it renders from Monday to Friday (5 days).

 {% highlight razor %}